sevaC40gn04/1brcInCSharp/README.md

 I took Dictionary source code from Microsoft web site, stripped down parts I did not need and left only what was used by the main code (including collisions counter).
 Still, 17-19 seconds mark was unbreakable.

 Logically, a dictionary data structure is intended to process any one access operation to any element within O(1) time.
 The approach to find a proper data bucket is to get an 'almost unique' key (hash), where if a bucket is not empty to traverse via a bucket linked list to find proper data element (traverse takes O(M) time).
 If traverse happens, we say that a hash key had a collision.
 Less collisions happening, or none at all is better.
-Number of collisions depends on the 'quality of the generated key hash' - more hashes are 'similar', more collisions we have and more likely the performance goes from O(1) to O(N) overall (if all dictionary elements have the same hash and ended up in the same bucket).
+Number of collisions depends on the 'quality of the generated key hash' - more hashes are 'similar', more collisions we have and more likely the performance goes away from O(1) (to O(N) overall) (if all dictionary elements have the same hash and ended up in the same bucket).
-The suspect is the Hash collision.
+The suspect is identified and is - the Hash collision.
 After some experimenting, the result was surprising (well, at least for me).
 An integer set of keys worked with nearly 0 collisions, and string set had almost 100% collisions (on average, one collision per one access), producing respective benchmarking (below).

 | Method                                 | AccessTimes |       Mean |      Error |     StdDev |     Median | Ratio | RatioSD |